Jeff Tan

 Website | Github

-A Python library for 4D reconstruction from videos.
+A Python library for 4D reconstruction of humans, animals, and scenes from monocular videos.

 Natural Dexterous Piano Playing at Scale With Video Hand Priors